mathiasrichter/shapiro/README.md

 This would look for the schema names `org/example/myschemas/person`on `localhost:8000` (the instance that just serves schemas) and validate the schema obtained from there in `localhost:8000` against the data provided in the body of the request.

 You don't need to specify an explicit schema to validate data against.
-If you specify no schema, Shapiro will infer the schemas to validate the data against using the prefix IRIs defined from the prefixes used in the data graph.
+If you specify no schema, Shapiro will infer the schemas to validate the data against using the prefix IRIs defined used in the data graph.
 The algorithm uses a configurable list of namespaces to ignore when infering the schemas - this list can be set using the command line parameter `--ignore_namespaces`and defaults to `['schema.org', 'w3.org', 'example.org']`.
 This means that prefixes pointing to these namespaces are assumed never to contain SHACL constraints to validate a given data graph against.

 ## Searching Shapiro
 Shapiro uses Whoosh Full-text-search to index all schemas it serves.
 Shapiro regularly checks for modified or new schemas in its content directory and indexes them.